davidgroves/wow-addon-skeleton/README.md

 ### Handy one hit "deploy" button.

-Check the parameters, but this is usually what you want.
+Check the parameters, but this is usually what you want when developing locally and pushing updates into the game to test.

 ```
 ./release.sh -e -d -o -r /mnt/c/path/to/wow/addons/directory